AnneLaure57/doc/docs/BestPractices/bestPracticesGit.md

 git checkout <branch name>
 git merge master
 git push
-git reset --hard // fix the other branch, :chnage the pointer of the branch
+git reset --hard // fix the other branch, change the pointer of the branch
 ```

 ## Sources